A sparse ADMM-based solver for linear MPC subject to terminal quadratic constraint: Proof of Proposition

-whose optimal solution is the vector $v(y)$ for which the gradient of the objective function is equal to zero, since it is an unconstrained convex problem with a differentiable real-valued objective function \cite[\S 4.2.3]{Boyd_ConvexOptimization}.
-That is,
+Problem~\eqref{eq:proof:P:proj:vy} is an unconstained QP problem.
+Therefore, its optimal solution is the vector $v(y)$ for which the gradient of its objective function is equal to zero \cite[\S 4.2.3]{Boyd_ConvexOptimization}.
+That is, we have that $(1 {+} 2 y) P v(y) = P \ta$.
+Since $y \geq 0$ is a scalar, we can divide both terms of this expression by $(1 + 2 y)$ and then multiply them by $P^{-1}$ to obtain